-Dust deposition is the predominant risk which may arise from historic and current activities arising from soil/aggregate movement and dust mobilised from vehicle movements.
+Dust deposition is the predominant risk which may arise from Project activities arising from soil/aggregate movement and dust mobilised from vehicle movements.
 However, given the embedded design parameters dust deposition and residual effects to Natura 2000 habitat or species are considered highly unlikely.
 The nearest SACs are over 8 km from the Site.
-Advice provided within the Design Manual for Roads and Bridges (DMRB)3 suggests that the most sensitive species appear to be affected by dust deposition at distances > 200m from the source4.
-Accordingly, given the low risk of dust mobilisation on Site, embedded design parameters and distance to the nearest Natura 2000 site it is considered unlikely that dust deposition will have had an impact on any nearby Natura 2000 designations.
+Advice provided within the Design Manual for Roads and Bridges (DMRB)3 suggests that at distances > 200 m dust impacts to designated habitats are likely to be 'low'.
+Accordingly, given the low risk of dust mobilisation on Site, embedded design parameters and distance to the nearest Natura 2000 site it is considered unlikely that dust deposition will have an impact on any nearby Natura 2000 designations.